The food and drink industry is the UK’s largest manufacturing sector, and forms part of a diverse and complex supply chain.

 The importance of the industry goes beyond turnover.
 Food and drink manufacturing employs 430,000 people across every region of the UK and is a key part of the food and drink supply chain, which employs 4.3m people and is worth more than £120bn to the economy.

 Exports are a key contribution to overall industry growth, exceeding £23bn in 2019 and going to over 220 countries worldwide, with Ireland, the US and France as the top three destination markets.

 Compared to 4 years ago, the average shopping basket of FDF member products is lower in calories, sugars and salt.

-The FDF publishes quarterly export statistical reports, outlining the latest UK food and drink export figures.
-As the sector focuses on growing exports, the FDF showcases the success of our industry via case studies.
+The FDF publishes quarterly reports of industry trade statistics, detailing the latest UK food and drink export and import figures.
+As the sector undergoes significant changes, the FDF will show the changing dynamics of the industry’s trade flows.

 To highlight the geographical spread of the industry, the FDF produces national regional analysis of key economic indicators including: the sector’s economic contribution in each area, how many people we employ, average wages and trade statistics.